Julien Duvivier directed Pépé le Moko, a film that combines elements of French poetic realism and those of film noir.

 Also, Duvivier included longer shots when focusing on characters.
 This technique made scenes feel like they were happening in real time.

-Another element of the production was the film noir style.
-Multiple shots include the shadow of venetian blinds or other pieces of Krauss’ set design that obscure characters with shadows, which is a common effect used in the genre of film noir.
+Another element of the production was its film noir style.
+Multiple shots include the shadow of venetian blinds or other pieces of Krauss’ set design that obscure characters with shadows, which is a common effect used in film noir.

 Jean Gabin was a skilled singer and there are moments when he sings songs relevant to his character and the story.
 Fréhel, another skilled singer, also sings as her character.